Perfectly sweetened and wonderfully spiced jam with just a hint of cinnamon, Homemade Peach Jam has been a staple in our home for about 15 years.

 There are so many peach jam recipes out there but this one is my go-to for a daily spread.
 Like many recipes, it starts with plenty of fresh peaches, sugar, and pectin.
 Lemon juice adds both a tart flavor and acidity that helps with the “preserving” part of homemade preserves.

-I add just a touch of with cinnamon or allspice to the recipe for the perfect amount of spice.
+I add just a touch of cinnamon or allspice to the recipe for the perfect amount of spice.
 It’s enough to give this jam a hint of something special without totally overwhelming that incredible peach flavor.

 When you serve this jam, don’t be surprised if you’re peppered with questions about what that secret ingredient is that makes it so darn good.